digfish/geotagged-media/readme.txt

 5. Clicking in one of the scores will bring a popup

 == Changelog ==

+= 0.2.0 =
+* Hability to rename photos directly when uploading them using reverse geocoding
+* Feature that show OS Map with the geotagged photos using shortcode `[gtm_map]`
+* Removed dependency from the plugin Exifography

 = 0.1.2 =
 * Some minor corrections